ucsd-cse130/wi22/lectures/00-hello.md

 - Create a diverse and inclusive learning environment
 - Where all students feel comfortable and can thrive.
 - *Please let us know* if there is a way to make you feel more included
-- In person, via email/discussion board, or slip note under my door!
+- In person, via email/discussion boar

 ### Expectations